hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode.rst

 * To augment SVP/XSV casts with temperature and salinity profiles to improve seafloor backscatter attenuation corrections
 * Since CTD cast typically sample much deeper than most XBT probes, to provide an improved vertical extrapolation to the XBT cast.

-To establish a reference cast, the desired cast is imported using the same mechanism described in *Data import*.
+To establish a reference cast, the desired cast is imported using the same mechanism described in :ref:`data_import`.
 After that the profile is verified, edited and perhaps extended further in depth using an oceanographic database, it is set as the reference profile by selecting "Reference cast" in the *Editor* toolbar.